shrutikapoor08/devjoke/README.md

 # Dev Joke
 #### Send me a PR if you know a good Dev Joke.

+Q:Tell Something About You.(To A Programmer)
+A:I'm a writer, but no one in my relatives can read what i write.

+* * *

 Q: How did the Coder CEO build his company headquarters?
 A: By calling the Constructor();